cytoscape/cytoscape-manual/docs/Annotations.md

 ![annotations_panel_selected.png](_static/images/Annotations/annotations_panel_selected.png)

-The Annotations panel displays a list of annotations on the foreground layer and a list of annotations on the background layer.
+The Annotation panel displays a list of annotations on the foreground layer and a list of annotations on the background layer.

 Annotations that are towards the top of a list are drawn above annotations lower in the list.